jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 * I work with the IBO on various things, but I have no special insider knowledge about grade calculations.
 All my findings here are empirical.

-* This is my writing, and does not represent the IBO or LPCUWC.
+* This is my writing, and does not represent the IBO or LPCUWC, the school I teach at.

 * I'm hearing back from different sources, and the article is getting updated when I wrap my head around the new developments